omeriko9/fibromatic/README.md

 ## Usage

-NodeJS will listen on **port 3000** (you can change port in start.js by changing `portnumber` variable), so while in WLAN try to access `http://localhost:3000`
-This should bring up the not-so-pretty web UI.
+NodeJS will listen on **port 3000** (you can change port in start.js by changing `portnumber` variable), so while in WLAN try to access `http://fibro:3000` from your mobile phone.
+This should bring up the web UI.